 I've always been interested in legacy software systems, primarily because legacy software systems are those which have proven to be valuable over time.
 The reason they become legacy – and get old – is because they continue to be useful.

 I have an interest in that as a software engineer, having worked on legacy systems as an employee for various software product companies, and more recently as a consultant with Sixty North, helping out with the problems that such systems inevitably raise.

-I called myself a “software engineer”, although I use the term somewhat loosely.
-To call what many developers do “engineering” is a bit of a stretch.
+I called myself a "software engineer", although I use the term somewhat loosely.
+To call what many developers do "engineering" is a bit of a stretch.
 Engineer or not, my academic training was as a scientist, which is perhaps reflected in the content of this article.
-Most readers will be familar with the structure of the scientific method: We ask questions.
+Most readers will be familiar with the structure of the scientific method: We ask questions.
 We formulate hypotheses which propose answers to those questions.
 We design experiments to test our hypotheses.
 We collect data from the experiments.
 And we draw conclusions from the data.
 This done, having learned something about how our world works, we go round again.